R. F. Lafferty slashes price target on Workhorse Group Inc. [WKHS] – find out why.

-Workhorse Group Inc. [NASDAQ: WKHS] jumped around 0.16 points on Thursday, while shares priced at $2.72 at the close of the session, up 6.25%.
+Workhorse Group Inc. [NASDAQ: WKHS] price plunged by -9.39 percent to reach at -$0.29.
 The company report on May 10, 2022 that Amerit and Workhorse Announce Purchase Order for 10 All Electric EVolution Mobile Service Centers.

 Sponsored